Our Visit to Thorpe Primary School

 Are there any groups or our neurodivergent students that are benefited significantly?

+I suppose, like many schools, we find ourselves in a situation where we have a lot of children whom we anticipate are neurodiverse but who haven't been diagnosed or are on a waiting list for diagnosis.
+Many of those children have scheduled slots to attend sessions, but they also try to balance this with my children, who are quite anxious and often relate it to anxiety and other social, emotional, and mental health (SEMH) needs as a quiet space.
 It's a quiet area.
 We also use it for reward times for children who have made good choices because, as we mentioned, we want to encourage everyone.
 It's about positive reinforcement as well.
 If you use it after achieving something great, it becomes a wonderful reward.
 Some neurodiverse children might bring a friend along, who could be anyone or anything—even a special teddy.
 We aim to use it in various ways to cater to this range of needs.
 Yes, indeed.

 Have students expressed their thoughts or feelings about the sensory room?
 If so, what have they said?